williansti/Ryujinx/README.md

 - **Configuration**

   The emulator has settings for enabling or disabling some logging, remapping controllers, and more.
-  You can configure all of them through the graphical interface or manually through the config file, `Config.json`, found in the user folder which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.
+  You can configure all of them through the graphical interface or manually through the config file, `Config.json`, found in the Ryujinx data folder which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

 ## License